Adding an Event

 The university calendar is used to add an event or important date to not only the University's master calendar, but also able to display events within your specific department or office.
 Please note that the University Calendar is intended for WPI-affiliated events only.

-(If you're posting a non-WPI event that is affiliated with and open to the WPI community, create it as an announcement instead.)
+(If you're posting a non-WPI event that is affiliated with and open to the WPI community or if you are sharing news that does not have a set date and time, create it as an announcement instead.)

 Events listings can be simple with just the facts or more robust with content and photos and/or graphics.
 Once your event has been scheduled or your deadline determined, your next step should always be to add it to the University Calendar.